Updated By: Molly Quinn

 Think with paid search, a news article comes out that Beyonce just released her new album (yes, I know.
 She already did this) and you are a local music store selling cd’s… you might want to capitalize on that opportunity.
 You may start by increasing bids on related terms to beat the competition or by adjusting ad copy to focus on the trending news to be more relevant.
 With programmatic, you have the same control.
 You can increase rotation more heavily on relevant banner ads, adjust CPM bids to blast more impressions, and hand pick the site placements in which you want to run on during the buzz ultimately creating more awareness of your music store leading to more sales.

-As mentioned previously, Programmatic is a top buzzword in today’s media market and there are statistics to show why. eMarketer states that digital display ad spending will reach $20.41 billion, or 63% of US digital display ad spending by 2016.
+As mentioned previously, Programmatic advertising is a top buzzword in today’s media market and there are statistics to show why. eMarketer states that digital display ad spending will reach $20.41 billion, or 63% of US digital display ad spending by 2016.

 Mobile has been projected to take up 69.3% of the total programmatic digital display ad spending by 2016. (eMarketer)

 To ensure you craft the ultimate campaign, it’s important to make a list of the type of campaign you are looking to run.
-Here are some questions to know before starting the conversation with potential programmatic partners:
+Here are some questions to know before starting the conversation with potential programmatic advertising partners:

 - Determine campaign goal